-Exclusions to referral include being overweight (Body Mass Index greater than 27) and mild enlargement.
-Prior to consideration, photos will usually be requested.
-If you are judged to have severe gynaecomastia then you may be asked to attend to see a psychologist for assessment.
+Exclusions to referral include being overweight (Body Mass Index higher than 27) and mild enlargement.
+Before consideration, photos will usually be requested.
+If you are judged to have severe gynaecomastia, then you may be asked to attend to see a psychologist for assessment.

 What is the surgical management of gynecomastia?

-You might be suitable for surgical treatment of gynaecomastia (gyno surgery) when other options (weight loss/ exercise) and any reversible causes have been excluded.
+You might be suitable for surgical treatment of gynecomastia (gyno surgery) when other options (weight loss/ exercise) and any reversible causes have been excluded.
 Broadly speaking there are three options:

 - gland excision